Tufts Medical Center introduces next phase of marketing campaign

 The Toughlings’ job is to brighten our physical spaces, make them more child-centric and remind kids getting their care here of their inner strength.
 When children come across a Toughling, it gives them encouragement that they will be able to handle anything that comes their way.

-“We’re finding that not only do patients identify with one or more of these animals, but so do staff,” said Manager of Public Affairs and Communications for Tufts Children's Hospital Laura Pierce.
+“We’re finding that not only do patients identify with one or more of these animals, but so do staff,” said Manager of Public Affairs and Communications for Tufts Medical Center Laura Pierce.
 “People are excited about the changes and there already have been requests to use The Toughlings in other ways to support the campaign.”

 If These Walls Could Talk

-The beautiful habitats in which The Toughlings live (for example, Elbo’s environment is the ocean on the Street Level) can be found in the elevator banks on Tufts Children's Hospital’s 6th floor, 3rd floor and Street Level.
+The beautiful habitats in which The Toughlings live (for example, Elbo’s environment is the ocean on the Street Level) can be found in the elevator banks on Tufts Medical Center’s 6th floor, 3rd floor and Street Level.
 Additional Toughling elevator worlds will be added to the 2nd, 4th and 7th floors.

-“The wall designs in Tufts Children's Hospital are fabulous,” said PICU Nurse Joli Omara, RN.
+“The wall designs in Tufts Medical Center are fabulous,” said PICU Nurse Joli Omara, RN.
 “They are invigorating, fun, cheerful and have generated a lot of positive attention.”

 Which Toughling Are You?
 Find Out!